breadcat/blog.minskio.co.uk/content/quotes.md

 >keine gnade meine kinder <!-- no mercy, my children -->

+>Learn to live on lentils and you will not have to be subservient to the king <!-- Diogenes -->

 >Leave the handgun, take the cash <!-- simple creatures - lucy -->

 >Let go or be dragged